 HVAC Superintendent Jobs

-The HVAC superintendent sits above the foreman level and below the project manager, owning field execution across multiple crews, phases, or simultaneous projects.
-On large commercial jobs, the superintendent is the primary liaison between field operations and the PM office, managing scheduling, labor allocation, subcontractor coordination, and quality control across the entire mechanical scope.
+The HVAC superintendent sits above foreman and below project manager, owning field execution across multiple crews, phases, or simultaneous projects.
+On large commercial jobs, the superintendent is the primary link between field operations and the PM office, managing scheduling, labor allocation, subcontractor coordination, and quality control across the full mechanical scope.
 These are senior roles requiring deep field experience and the organizational capacity to manage complex concurrent operations.
-Large mechanical contractors working on hospitals, data centers, manufacturing facilities, and campuses are the primary employers.
-Superintendent-level talent is among the hardest to find in the commercial trades, which is reflected in compensation.
+Primary employers are large mechanical contractors working on hospitals, data centers, manufacturing facilities, and campuses.
+Superintendent-level talent is among the hardest to find in commercial trades, and compensation reflects it.

 Quick Facts